 Concerns about Wind Energy’s Impact on Communities

 Wind energy projects offer many advantages to the communities that host them, including job creation, tax and land-lease revenue, and, of course, clean, affordable, homegrown electricity.
-They can also provide financial benefits and/or other forms of compensation.
-Our guide to wind energy community benefit agreements shows how communities can discuss such compensation while supporting wind energy.

-Neighbors of existing or proposed wind projects may have questions about the turbines or development.
+Neighbors of existing or proposed wind projects may also have questions about the turbines or development.
 Topics of potential concern include sound; shadow flicker; radar, TV, and radio signal interference; and impacts to other uses or industries.
 Before making decisions regarding whether a wind project installation is appropriate in a given location, it is important to assess these potential impacts.
 A properly sited wind project can coexist within the community with minimal intrusion.

 Siting issues are typically addressed during the planning process, during which the developer uses computerized tools and experience gained from the more than 71,000 wind turbines installed in the United States to evaluate impacts relative to the site and the surrounding community.
 The siting process, including detailed community dialogue, should identify measures that may be required to minimize or mitigate any problems identified.
 Although the potential impacts will vary by project, WINDExchange provides credible information for landowners, community decision-makers, and the interested public about siting topics such as the following.